kodemore/targe/README.md

 If `actor` is not accessible because `Auth.init` was not called or because `AuthStore.get_user` returned `null` value, `UnauthorizedError` exception is raised.

-When `actor` is present, library will try to resolve `index` (index contains a value that is a reference to piece of information stored in your application), index resolving will occur if expression passed in `ref` attribute in the `guard` decorator.
+When `actor` is present, library will try to resolve `reference` (reference contains a value that points to a piece of information stored in your application), reference resolving will occur if expression passed in `ref` attribute in the `guard` decorator.

-Everytime function is being called, library automatically generates audit log, which later on might be used to understand how, by who and whether data stored in your system has being changed.
+Everytime function is being called, library automatically generates audit log, which later on might be used to understand how, by who and whether guarded data in your system has being changed and/or accessed.

 The last step is execution of guarded function.